zeta-chain/protocol-contracts/v2_localnet.md

 The `localnet` command launches two processes:

-- A local Ethereum network (using Anvil) with the two gateway contracta deployed
+- A local Ethereum network (using Hardhat) with the two gateway contract deployed
 - A background worker that relay messages between the two gateway contracts.
 It simulates the cross-chain message relaying that would normally happen between live networks with the [observers/signers](https://www.zetachain.com/docs/developers/architecture/observers/) mechanism.
 This allows to simulate a cross-chain environment on a single local chain.

 Running the command will deploy the two gateway contracts: